sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 <p><b>Sync command</b> (<a href=" https://msdn.microsoft.com/enus/library/mt739986.aspx">App-V Sync protocol reference</a>): The examples in the scenarios section below demonstrate how the publishing document should be crafted to successfully publish packages, dynamic policies and connection groups.</p>

-## Scenarios addresed in AppV MDM functionality
+## Scenarios addressed in AppV MDM functionality

 <p>All App-V group policies will be reflected by having a corresponding CSP that can be set via the PolicyManager CSP.
 The CSPs match all on-premise App-V configuration capabilities.</p>